-Tui Early Learners is under the ownership of Tui Early Learners.
+Tui Early Learners North St is under the ownership of Tui Early Learners.
 It is one of four services located in Palmerston North and Feilding.
 A senior leadership team provides organisational and educational leadership across all services.
-Since the previous ERO review, leadership at the centre has remained largely stable.
+Since the previous ERO review, there have been changes in centre leadership with a newly appointed head teacher and team leader.
 Children learn in two age-based spaces.